Mwrightvet/citibike-tableau/README.md

 ## Problem

-[New York Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike) Responsible for overseeing the largest bike sharing program in the United States.
-Generate regular reports for city officials looking to publicize and improve the city program.
+[New York Citi Bike](https://en.wikipedia.org/wiki/Citi_Bike) Citibike is the largest bike sharing program in the United States.
+This project involves generating regular reports for city officials looking to publicize and improve the city program.

 Datasets: Bike data is collected, organized, and made public on the [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

 ## Task

-**Design 2-5 visualization for City Officials and Answer the following Questions and explore the data
+**Design 2-5 visualization for City Officials and Answer the following Questions and explore the data for decision makers

 1. What are the peak hours in which bikes are used ?
 2. What are the top 10 stations in the city for starting a journey?